PJM Glossary

 Variable Resource Requirement Curve

-An administratively determined demand curve (defining prices for various levels of resource procurement) for the PJM Region or an LDA that is used in an RPM Auction.
+An administratively determined demand curve (defining prices for various levels of resource procurement) for the PJM Region or a locational deliverability area that is used in a capacity market auction.

 Voltage

-If the flow of electricity through a wire was like the flow of water through a pipe, voltage is akin to the difference in water pressure between two points in the pipeline.
+If the flow of electricity through a wire were like the flow of water through a pipe, voltage would be akin to the difference in water pressure between two points in the pipeline.
 It is measured in volts.

 Voltage Reduction